VISIT US today! located IN CHARLOTTE, NC & SALISBURY, NC

 Get To Know Me!

-Kamiya Jones possesses a bachelor’s degree in Communication Studies from the University of North Carolina at Greensboro as well as a Master’s of Social Work degree from the University of North Carolina at Charlotte.
+Kamiya Jones (she/her/hers) possesses a bachelor’s degree in Communication Studies from the University of North Carolina at Greensboro as well as a Master’s of Social Work degree from the University of North Carolina at Charlotte.
 She is currently a Licensed Clinical Social Worker Associate in Charlotte, North Carolina and has future plans to be licensed in Texas and Virginia as well.

 Kamiya has a diverse background in working with school-aged children, young adults, adults, older adults, and families, specifically those who are considered underserved.
 Kamiya believes that everyone has the necessary tools within themselves to achieve their goals and is a firm believer in the fact that anything is possible.
 She strives to bring out the best in others and helps to support them on that journey to find out who they truly are.

-Kamiya Jones possesses a bachelor’s degree in Communication Studies from the University of North Carolina at Greensboro as well as a Master’s of Social Work degree from the University of North Carolina at Charlotte.
+Kamiya Jones (she/her/hers) possesses a bachelor’s degree in Communication Studies from the University of North Carolina at Greensboro as well as a Master’s of Social Work degree from the University of North Carolina at Charlotte.
 She is currently a Licensed Clinical Social Worker Associate in Charlotte, North Carolina and has future plans to be licensed in Texas and Virginia as well.
 Ms. Jones has a diverse background in working with school-aged children, young adults, adults, older adults, and families, specifically those who are considered underserved.

 Kamiya believes that everyone has the necessary tools within themselves to achieve their goals and is a firm believer in the fact that anything is possible.
 She strives to bring out the best in others and helps to support them on that journey to find out who they truly are.